 Master of Family Therapy Program

-Now Accepting Applications - Macon Campus and Atlanta Piedmont
+Now Accepting Applications - Macon Campus & Atlanta Piedmont

 Applications are currently being accepted for Fall 2017 enrollment on the Macon and Atlanta Campuses.

 Student Achievement Criteria Data - Adobe PDF (Revised February 9, 2017)